00mjk/vernam-cipher-engine/README.md

 one-time pad by Shannon about the same time.
 His result was published in the Bell Labs Technical Journal in 1949.
 Properly used, one-time pads are secure in this sense even against adversaries with infinite computational power.

-Claude Shannon proved, using information theory considerations, that the one-time pad has a property he termed perfect secrecy; that is, the ciphertext C gives absolutely no additional information about the plaintext This is because, given a truly random key that is used only once, a ciphertext can be translated into any plaintext of the same length, and all are equally likely.
+Claude Shannon proved, using information theory, that the one-time pad has a property he termed perfect secrecy; that is, the ciphertext gives absolutely no additional information about the plaintext This is because, given a truly random key that is used only once, a ciphertext can be translated into any plaintext of the same length, and all are equally likely.
 Thus, the a priori probability of a plaintext message M is the same as the a posteriori probability of a plaintext message M given the corresponding ciphertext"